premun/ingrid/README.md

 Otherwise, MPS will be sufficient on its own.
 Setting up dependencies correctly presents the only problematic part.

-The IDEA project requruires to set a path variable `MPS_HOME` to point to a directory, where MPS is installed.
+The IDEA project requires to set a path variable `MPS_HOME` to point to a directory, where MPS is installed.
 This is required, so that the library module of the IDEA project can use the MPS API.
 After setting this variable, it is recommended to restart the IDE.